TomHodson/tomhodson.github.com/_drafts/sensor_watch.md

 <!-- change display from none to inline to see the debug output -->
 <textarea id="output" rows="8" style="width: 100%; display: none;"></textarea>
 <figcaption>
-Click the buttons to interact with my watch firmware!
+Click the buttons to interact with my custom watch firmware!
+The mode button (bottom left) cycles though different watch faces, the right button is the primary mode of interaction but the light button can also provide additional options.
 </figcaption>
 </figure>
 <script async type="text/javascript" src="/assets/blog/SensorWatch/emulator.js"></script>